 - 7.1 The CEO and the executive are accountable to Trustees for the day-to-day operation of the Trust and for the achievement of its strategic aims.
+Key executive roles within the Trust currently include - 7.1.1 the CEO who also acts as Accounting Officer and is accountable for fulfilling the expectations of that role the accounting officer role includes specific responsibilities for financial matters.
+It includes a personal responsibility to Parliament, and to ESFA's accounting officer, for the trust's financial resources.

+The accounting officer has a formal role in relation to the trust board.
+They must execute the strategy and decisions of the trust board and are therefore the formal link between the governance and operations of the organisation.

+The accounting officer is held to account by the trust board for the educational performance of the organisation and its pupils, the performance management of staff, and financial regularity, propriety and value for money.
+The accounting officer also has responsibilities for keeping proper financial records and accounts, and for the management of opportunities and risks.

-Key executive roles within the Trust currently include - 7.1.1 the CEO who also acts as Accounting Officer and is accountable for fulfilling the expectations of that role - the accounting officer role includes specific responsibilities for financial matters.
-It includes a personal responsibility to Parliament, and to ESFA's accounting officer, for the trust's financial resources. - 7.1.2 the Chief Finance Officer (CFO) who has leadership responsibility for finance, human resources, ICT, estates and data protection - 7.1.3 the Head of Primary Education who is responsible for the line management of our primary Headteachers - 7.1.4 the Headteacher of Blue Coat CE Secondary - 7.2 The accountabilities of these roles are detailed within specific job and role descriptors and are not repeated here.
-The achievement of objectives by members of the executive is monitored by Trustees through the work of sub-committees and also via the professional Performance Management and development process. - 7.2 Members of the executive attend governance.
-Each governance forum has an 'executive lead' (or 'leads'), as follows: - 7.3.1 For CSOC, the Head of Education, Primary, supported by primary Headteachers as required, and the Head of Secondary - 7.3.2 For FARC, the CEO and CFO, supported by the Heads of Finance, HR, ICT and Estates as required - 7.3.3 For PAPP, the CEO and CFO, supported by the Head of HR - 7.3.4 For each LGC, the relevant Headteacher, Head of Education, Primary and Head of Secondary, as required. - 7.4 In order to maintain ethical separation between our executive and non-executive functions, it is not permitted for any Trust staff member to join our governance structures, unless they are an elected staff member of a Local Governor Committee
+- 7.1.2 the Chief Finance Officer (CFO) who has leadership responsibility for finance, human resources, ICT, estates and data protection - 7.1.3 the Head of Primary Education who is responsible for the line management of our primary Headteachers - 7.1.4 the Headteacher of Blue Coat CE Secondary - 7.2 The accountabilities of these roles are detailed within specific job and role descriptors and are not repeated here.
+The achievement of objectives by members of the executive is monitored by Trustees through the work of sub-committees and also via the professional Performance Management and development process.

+7.3 Members of the executive attend governance.
+Each governance forum has an 'executive lead' (or 'leads'), as follows:

+- 7.3.1 For CSOC, the Head of Education, Primary, supported by primary Headteachers as required, and the Head of Secondary - 7.3.2 For FARC, the CEO and CFO, supported by the Heads of Finance, HR, ICT and Estates as required - 7.3.3 For PAPP, the CEO and CFO, supported by the Head of HR

+- 7.3.4 For each LGC, the relevant Headteacher, Head of Education, Primary and Head of Secondary, as required. - 7.4 In order to maintain ethical separation between our executive and non-executive functions, it is not permitted for any Trust staff member to join our governance structures, unless they are an elected staff member of a Local Governor Committee.